 demonstrate knowledge and understanding in the field of research, including current specialist knowledge in a defined part of the field and a deeper knowledge of scientific methods in general and of methods in the specific field of research in particular.
-List of all outcomes: List of outcomes licentiate | Intramed (lu.se) Each university can decide on additional local rules.
+You can find all the outcomes on the link below: List of outcomes licentiate | Intramed (lu.se) Each university can decide on additional local rules.
 At Lund University there are two steering documents with local rules; Lund University regulations for third cycle education and Lund University admission rules for the doctoral programme.
 The faculty can also provide more detailed rules for PhD studies.
 At the Faculty of Medicine, the Research Studies Board is the main entity responsible for decisions regarding the PhD programme.
 The Board has decided on a steering document with rules which outlines the rules and regulation for PhD studies at the faculty.
 The Board has also decided on general study plans which regulates objectives, scope and content, eligibility, selection, admissions and financing, programme design and examinations.
 You can find all the steering documents on this web page: Steering documents | Intramed (lu.se) Organisation of PhD studies at the Faculty of Medicine